 - May 13- BLUE OUT!!!

 - June 17-

 Previous themes included: Kentucky Derby, Stingrays, BLUE OUT, Star Wars, Hawaiian, Country/Western, Holiday, Superhero, 80's theme and Disney/Pixar.

 New to swim team and feeling adventurous?
 You can learn the “code” all the kids have written on them at the swim meets.

-Write your swimmer’s name clearly.
+Write your swimmer’s name clearly with permanent marker.

 The numbers are for: EVENT - HEAT - LANE.